sunix/camelk-on-che-with-java-support-example/README.md

 ### Enjoy

 Open the java file and enjoy the Java completion.
 You can still enjoy the other existing features, see this [blog post](https://developers.redhat.com/blog/2020/01/24/apache-camel-k-development-inside-eclipse-che-iteration-1/).

+### Known issue

+Sometimes the java Language Server fails to start correctly.
+There will be red markers in the Java file.
+In this case, the workaround consists in calling the command (`View` -> `Find Command...`) called `Java: Clean the Java language server worksapce` and accept to `Restart and delete` from the notification appearing at the bottom.